paulscherrerinstitute/bsreadrepeater/readme.md

 Creates a PUSH socket on the given `OUTPUT` where clients can connect to.

+### Add output to a source with zmq queue parameters

+This form allows to set the zmq `SNDHWM` and `SNDBUF` values for the output push socket.

+It is a JSON command on a single line, e.g.:

+`{"kind": "add-output", "source": "SOURCE", "output": "OUTPUT", "sndhwm": 200, "sndbuf": 80000}`

 ## Remove output from a source

 `remove-output,SOURCE,OUTPUT`